 The For Dummies series has become a household name when it comes to informative beginner’s guides on pretty much every subject you can think of.
 Cybersecurity For Dummies by Joseph Steinberg continues this trend, and it is a great starting point for anyone wanting to learn more.

-This book is a great resource whether you are an individual wanted to secure your home network or running a business that needs protection from cyber threats.
+This book is a great resource, whether you are an individual wanting to secure your home network or running a business that needs protection from cyber threats.

 In typical For Dummies fashion, the book is a user-friendly yet comprehensive guide to understanding the subject of cyber security.